d-strobel/gowindows/README.md

 ```

 ## Third-Party libraries
-* For this project I made a fork of [masterzen/winrm](https://github.com/masterzen/winrm).<br>
+* For this project, I made a fork of [masterzen/winrm](https://github.com/masterzen/winrm).<br>
-If the original library gets more maintanence I will think about switching back.
+If the original library gets more maintenance, I will think about switching back.

 ## Inspirations
 * [hashicorp - terraform-provider-ad](https://github.com/hashicorp/terraform-provider-ad):<br>
 Hashicorp made a great start with the terraform-provider-ad.
-Currently it seems that the provider is not actively maintained.<br>
+Currently, it seems that the provider is not actively maintained.<br>
-Beyond that my goal was to split that provider into a library and a provder and extend its functionality with non Active-Directory systems.
+Beyond that, my goal was to split that provider into a library and a provider and extend its functionality with non Active-Directory systems.

 ## License
-This project is licensed under the [Mozilla Public License Version 2.0] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Mozilla Public License Version 2.0](LICENSE).

 <!-- Badges -->
 [godoc badge]: https://pkg.go.dev/badge/github.com/d-strobel/gowindows